 Google Pixel Fold tech specs: What we think

-Form-factor aside, it’s probably a safe bet to expect that Google’s first-generation Pixel Fold will share a lot with the rest of the current Pixel lineup.
+Form-factor aside, Google’s first-generation Pixel Fold has a lot in common with the rest of the current Pixel lineup.

-Google Pixel Fold camera: What is most likely
+Google Pixel Fold camera: How good is it?

-As with the tech specs, Google's Pixel Fold will likely share a lot with both current and future Pixel devices when it comes to the rear camera and what it can do.
+As with the tech specs, Google's Pixel Fold shares a lot with both current and future Pixel devices when it comes to the rear camera and what it can do.
 The device features a triple-lens setup on the back that boils down to a 48MP main lens, plus a 10.8MP ultrawide and 10.8MP telephoto lenses.
 The external display on the device is also adorned with a pair of 8.3MP selfie cameras.

 Of course, the real kicker here is likely to be the inclusion of Smart HDR and other computational photography advantages found in Google's other Pixel devices.
 Assuming that Google's next generation of smartphone cameras hold their lead against Samsung, then the Pixel Fold could be the foldable with the camera to beat.

-Google Pixel Fold software: How it might work
+Google Pixel Fold software: How it will work

 Software is one of the biggest wildcards when it comes to the Google Pixel Fold.